STATUS: RELEASED

 - Choose the most specific term that fits the intended meaning and avoid overly broad terms.

 skos:exactMatch,skos:closeMatch,owl:equivalentClassandrdfs:subClassOf.
-You can check the SKOS documentation here. - Keep bindings separate from the source ontology.
+See the SKOS documentation for further guidance. - Keep mappings separate from the source ontology.
 Do not change the original ontology’s IRIs.

-- Store bindings in a structured, machine-readable form (e.g. Resource Description Framework (RDF), Web Ontology Language (OWL), Simple Knowledge Organization System (SKOS) or a dedicated mapping file such as Simple Standard for Sharing Ontological Mappings (SSSOM)) with provenance fields such as who mapped, when, source version and rationale.
+- Store mappings in a structured, machine-readable form, such as Resource Description Framework (RDF), Web Ontology Language (OWL), Simple Knowledge Organization System (SKOS) or a dedicated mapping file such as Simple Standard for Sharing Ontological Mappings (SSSOM).
+Include provenance fields such as who mapped the term, when the mapping was created, the source version and the rationale.
 Always include the ontology version IRI or release date for reproducibility.

-- When no exact term exists, use the closest appropriate term and record the gap (i.e., note that no exact ontology term was found and why).
-Record this both in your mappings and in the documentation.
-For example, you can add an annotation in OWL (use
+- When no exact term exists, use the closest appropriate term and record the gap, i.e. note that no exact ontology term was found and why.
+Record this in both your mappings and documentation.
+For example, you can add an annotation in OWL using

-Local value “Neck cancer” has no exact term, so you temporarily link it to “Head and neck cancer” using https://purl.obolibrary.org/obo/DOID_5520 with a skos:closeMatch and add a comment such as “No exact term for ‘Neck cancer’; new-term request submitted at https://example.org/issue/12345.”.
+A local value “Neck cancer” has no exact term, so you temporarily map it to “Head and neck cancer” using https://purl.obolibrary.org/obo/DOID_5520 with a skos:closeMatch and add a comment such as “No exact term for ‘Neck cancer’; new-term request submitted at https://example.org/issue/12345”.

 Step 4 – Implement, validate and share